RyandTeague/AdventureGame/README.md

 ### Validator Testing

-- HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/).

-- CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

-- Javascript
+- Python
-    - Errors and formatting were checked and corrected using [javascript validator](https://jshint.com/)
+    - Only errors returned from PEP8onlne.com were "whitespace before "("" and I can't identify what whitespace it's referring to.

 ### Compatibility Testing